swcarpentry/python-novice-inflammation/_episodes/02-numpy.md

 > to see a list of all functions and attributes that you can use.
 After selecting one, you
 > can also add a question mark (e.g. `numpy.cumprod?`), and IPython will return an
 > explanation of the method!
 This is the same as doing `help(numpy.cumprod)`.
-> If you are using the "plain vanilla" Python interpreter, you can type `numpy.` and then
+> Similarly, if you are using the "plain vanilla" Python interpreter, you can type `numpy.`
-> press tab twice to print all the functions contained in the numpy library.
-Then you can
+> and press the Tab key twice for a listing of what is available.
+You can then use the
-> use the `help(numpy.cumprod)` to see an explanation of the method.
+> `help()` function to see an explanation of the function you're interested in,
+> for example: `help(numpy.cumprod)`.

 {: .callout}

 When analyzing data, though,